spartaglobal/docker_playground/environments/databases/sql_northwind/README.md

 `-p 1433:1433` -> the `p` flag maps ports from your container to your localhost.
 In this instance we are mapping port `1433` from the container to port `1433` on our localhost.

-`kcornwall/sqlnorthwind` -> This is the base image name to create the local container from.
+`spartagl/sqlnorthwind` -> This is the base image name to create the local container from.

-## SQL Operations Studio
+## Azure Data Studio

-You can download the cross platform tool SQL Operations Studio from [here](https://docs.microsoft.com/en-us/sql/sql-operations-studio/download?view=sql-server-2017).
+You can download the cross platform tool SQL Operations Studio from [here](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio).

 Once opened you should see the below image: